-- 1 Next to the Plugin Options list, click Create New. - 2 In the Maximum Number of Parallel Streams box, enter the applicable number.
+- 1 Next to the Plugin Options list, click Create New. - 2 If your environment uses Windows Server 2016 or later, in the Backup Type section, select Full, Incremental, or Differential, whichever is applicable. - 3 In the Maximum Number of Parallel Streams box, enter the applicable number.